 3. Logic shares a message of hope

-2017 was a big year for the 27-year-old Logic from Maryland.
-His biggest hit of the year is called “1-800-273-8255” – the number of the National Suicide Prevention Lifeline in the USA.
+The recent years were big for the 27-year-old Logic from Maryland.
+His biggest hit is called “1-800-273-8255” – the number of the National Suicide Prevention Lifeline in the USA.
 “I made this song for all of you who are in a dark place and can’t seem to find the light,” Logic tweeted.
-Logic’s presence culminated in moving live performances at the MTV VMAs and the Grammys.
+Logic makes rap about depression and his presence culminated in moving live performances at the MTV VMAs and the Grammys.
 He was accompanied by people who have been personally affected by suicide, wearing T-Shirts that said: “You Are Not Alone”.

 The call volume at the Lifeline went up 50% after the MTV performance aired, it even tripled after the Grammys.
 Logic successfully started a conversation about suicide prevention and he reminds us each time his song is played.